Halodi/ar_tools/README.md

 ## Extrinsic calibration nodes
 Running calibration\_extrinsic\_ nodes requires a config file; refer to config/extrinsic\_calibration.json for an example.
 Requires a marker fixed in space e.g. on a wall, visible to the robot across a reasonable range of motion.
 Robot is assumed to be moving while data is being collected, e.g. through a calibration\_motion\_ node.
+Note that the first element of the parameter vector to be optimized is assumed to be the camera delay.

 #### extrinsic\_calibration.json
 - common: contains parameters used by all extrinsic calibration nodes